 SENT IN BY: Betty Ruth Baker, Waco, TX

-VARIATION: From Laura A., Albany, NY The Ivory Snow mixture can be used for fingerpainting.
+VARIATION: The Ivory Snow mixture can be used for fingerpainting.
 Add food coloring to the water first, if desired.
 The soap will harden as it dries.

 SALT ART